redbadger/awesome-badger/chriswhealy/FractalWASM/01 Plotting Fractals/README.md

 For every point on the Mandelbrot Set, there is a corresponding [Julia Set](https://en.wikipedia.org/wiki/Julia_set).
 This means that there are an infinite number of possible Julia Sets, and the one shown here corresponds to the location (-0.755, -0.19) on the Mandelbrot Set.

 ![Julia Set](Julia%20Set.png)

-In the equation used to plot the Mandelbrot Set, if <tt>Z<sub>0</sub></tt> is given an initial starting value of 0, then the resulting image is the Mandelbrot set.
-However, if <tt>Z<sub>0</sub></tt> is set to some other complex number, then we get a Julia Set.

-Therefore, as you move the mouse pointer over the Mandelbrot Set, we set <tt>Z<sub>0</sub></tt> equal to the mouse pointer location and a completely new Julia Set emerges.